-- Small wheels offer greater instantaneous acceleration.
+- Small wheels offer more significant instantaneous acceleration.
 This is because they require less energy to get up to speed.
 They will also remain swiftly and uniformly in motion unless met with an obstacle.

-- Small wheels turn better, quicker and with more efficiency.
-They don’t require large spaces or a massive turning radius to quickly navigate curbs.
-The acceleration also helps in that regard.
+- Small wheels turn better, quicker, and with more efficiency.
+They don’t require large spaces or a massive turning radius to navigate curbs quickly.

 - Small wheels are not suited for rocky terrain.
-Let’s imagine that a rock meets the 6.5 inch wheels of your hoverboard while you’re riding through an already turbulent path.
+Let’s imagine that a rock meets the 6.5-inch wheels of your hoverboard while you’re riding through an already destructive path.
 The immediate reaction would be a jolt and a subsequent loss of control of your hoverboard.
 You can end up hurting yourself pretty badly.

 - Smaller wheels offer a lower profile.
-This means that there will be less wind resistance and a little more stability as the board will be lower to the ground.
+This means that there will be less wind resistance and a little more stability as the board will be closer to the ground.

 Large 10 Inch Wheels

 - Large wheels (beyond looking crazy cool) traverse obstacles with little resistance.
 This is ideal for off-road as the hoverboard can dip into holes and pass over twigs, rocks, and other debris without any jolting or discomfort.

 - The extra weight of large wheels cuts off into power economy and acceleration.
 This is disadvantageous where initial speed is concerned.

 - While smaller wheels have more instant acceleration, larger wheels overcome friction better, and so can make up the initial speed deficit very quickly.
 This means that it can go faster, not instantly, but after a sustained period.

 - Larger wheels make for a stiffer and harsher ride.
 This is because the bulkiness offers less flexibility than small wheels.